This site requires a more recent version of Adobe Flash Player to function properly.

 Ford Trucks North America

 Total Number of North America Car Sales: The U.S. automotive market showed strong signs of resilience in 2011 and registered a 10% growth in vehicle sales to reach approximately 13 million.
 In 2012, the momentum continued as 14.5 million vehicles were sold during the year.
-The U.S. automotive industry is expected to continue its show of strong growth in 2013 as well although the rate of growth will slow down.
-The U.S. automotive industry seems decoupled to a large extent from the sluggish European growth.
-Auto sales for January 2012 were seen at 1.03 million units, which translates into a seasonally adjusted annualized rate (SAAR) of 14 million vehicles.
+The U.S. automotive industry is expected to continue its show of strong growth in 2013 as well, although the rate of growth will slow down.
 The robust sales growth could translate into better revenue realization for Ford in the U.S., which is the most critical market for the company.
-According to an SEC filing, Ford registered a 25% increase in small cars sales in 2011, gaining a 10% share of the small car segment and more than a full percentage point increase compared to 2010.
-This is the best share in the U.S. small car segment for Ford since 2003.

 Ford Cars & Trucks International

-Ford International Market Share: Europe has been going through the toughest times since the adoption of a single currency in 1999 and the crisis that started in Greece has spread through other peripheral countries as well.
-The economy is still in distress and the governments across the Europe are adopting austerity measures to ride through the situation which is not going to help the industry either.
+Ford International Market Share: Europe has been going through the toughest time since the adoption of a single currency in 1999, and the economic crisis that started in Greece has spread through other peripheral countries as well.
+The economy is still in distress and the governments across Europe are adopting austerity measures to ride through the situation, which is not going to help the industry either.
 Although, the severity of the economic distress will be different for different countries, the overall trend in sales as well as production, is expected to be a declining one.
 Vehicle sales were down 9% in 2012 and the trend is expected to continue.

 If Ford is able to increase its international market share to 5.4% by 2019 from the 4.6% that we currently forecast, there could an upside of about 10% to Ford's stock.